Juris Doctor (J.D.) Four Year Program Applicants

 To graduate from Albany Law School, a student must complete a total of 87 credits.
-Thus, students in the three-year program must complete an average of 29 credits per year, and students in the four-year program must complete an average of 22 credits per year.
+Students in the four-year program must complete an average of 22 credits per year.

-Students in both the three- and four-year programs receive a grade-point average each semester.
-Students are ranked at the end of each semester, provided they are enrolled in a minimum of 10 credits in the three-year program and eight credits in the four-year program.
+Students in both the three- and four-year programs receive a GPA each semester.
+Students are ranked at the end of each semester, provided they are enrolled in a minimum of 9 credits in the three-year program and 8 credits in the four-year program.
 Students expecting to earn their J.D. from Albany Law School will receive a cumulative rank at the end of each semester.